 1. Edinburgh Castle

 If this post was titled “top thing to do in Edinburgh”, this would likely be our choice.
 Edinburgh Castle is the most recognizable landmark in the city, it sits atop a volcanic peak and dominates the city skyline.
-The castle was the setting for so many historical events in Scotland and so many famous people once visited or lived within its walls including Mary, Queen of Scots.
+The castle was the setting for a number of important historical events in Scotland and many famous people once visited or lived within its walls including Mary, Queen of Scots.

 Inside the castle, you’ll get to see loads of historical Scottish artifacts, including weapons, clothing, and even the “Scottish Crown Jewels” which are known as the Honours of Scotland.
 The castle is also the site of the Scottish National War Memorial and the National War Museum of Scotland (entry included with castle admission price).